williamclarkmcbride/DockerPortRemapper/README.md

 and tcp is either True or False.
 Use True for TCP and False for UDP

 This script will stop the entire Docker engine and then restart it.
 Currently I do not know of any other ways to do this without stopping the entire engine, short of recreating the container.

+Currently this only works on servers running Systemd, I might add support for other init systems soon, it's just a matter of changing two lines